WarmblyDocs

 Connect third-party tools over OAuth and send data out via webhooks.

-Integrations connect Warmbly to the rest of your stack.
-When something happens in Warmbly, a reply lands, a meeting is booked, an email bounces, an integration can push that data into your CRM, ping a channel, or hand it off to an automation tool.
+Integrations push Warmbly events into the rest of your stack: a reply lands, a meeting is booked, an email bounces, and your CRM, chat channel, or automation tool hears about it.

-The Integrations page is a searchable directory grouped by category, with a rail of your existing connections across the top.
-Connection state stays live, so a connection that needs reconnecting shows up without a manual refresh.
+The Integrations page is a searchable directory with your existing connections along the top.
+State stays live, so a connection needing reauthorization surfaces without a refresh.

 Supported providers